 Changes to your circumstances

-If your circumstances change, you must let us know straight away.
+You must let us know about a change in circumstances straight away.
 Failure to do so could result in an overpayment of reduction which will have to be repaid and your claim may be cancelled.
-Visit our change of circumstances page for more details on what you need to report to us.